What Are The Grounds For Divorce?

 There is much to know about the grounds for divorce, so let’s take a look at each of them in detail.

 Adultery is a complicated ground to use to prove the breakdown of your marriage.
-There are three points to be aware of;

 - Adultery is when your husband or wife has had sexual intercourse with someone of the opposite sex.